The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.

 GSSM may disclose certain student information to third parties that FERPA defines as directory information.
 This will include name, city of residence, class year, dates of attendance, photographs, and participation in school activities and programs.
 Custodial parents and legal guardians may restrict such disclosure when they notify the school in writing.

-Photographs of students participating in GSSM events may be published in publications, on our website, and on social media sites that we manage.
+Photographs of students participating in GSSM events may be published in publications, on our website, and on social media that we manage.
 During the registration process, custodial parents and guardians may request that photographs of their student not be published by the school.
-However, even if permission to publish has been withheld, it is possible that incidental images of students appearing with other students who are participating in programs and sporting events may be published by the school.
-If this happens, and only when possible, the school, when notified, will work with the parent or guardian to either remove the image or edit it so that their student does not appear.
+However, even after permission to publish has been withheld, it is possible that incidental images of students participating in programs and sporting events may be published by the school.
+If this happens, the school, when notified, will work with the parent or guardian to either remove the image or edit it so that their student does not appear.
 The school has no control over images of students taken by others and published in print or on sites that we do not manage.

 Personally Identifiable Information Not Routinely Collected